 Simulation study

-We conducted a series of simulations to test the accuracy of the RSD model under a variety of plausible parameter spaces.
+We conducted a series of simulations to test the accuracy of the DSD algorithm under a variety of plausible parameter spaces.
 For all scenarios, we fix N1 = 3000, and K = 2000 in the initial conditions, as the Ricker model is most reliably fit for populations fluctuating around their carrying capacity.
 As the dynamic observed in a Ricker population is driven primarily by the relationship of other parameters to K than by the absolute value of K itself, we held the starting value of K constant for all simulations.
 For each set of simulations, we held the variables not being varied at “base values” defined as: starting value of r = 2, change in r = ±25%, change in K = ±75%, 2% noise (τ; described below), with time series length of 20 years.
-We examined the effect of the size of initial r on model performance by creating scenarios with different starting values of r = 0.5, 1, 1.5, 2.
+We examined the effect of the size of initial r on algorithm performance by creating scenarios with different starting values of r = 0.5, 1, 1.5, 2.
 For each value of initial r, we modified the percent change in r at break points from the starting values (± no change, 10%, 25%, 50%, 75%) while holding all other parameters at base values.
 We then ran a set of simulations examining the percent change in K at break points from its starting value (± no change, 10%, 25%, 50%, 75%) while holding all other parameters (including r) at base values.
 This lead to a total of 40 scenarios (four starting values of r with five percent changes in r and five percent changes in K).
-We further evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced model performance.
-For generalizability of our simulation results, we simulated error as a percentage of the mean population size, rather than as absolute value (as described in the model above that we used for fitting the RSD).
+We further evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced algorithm performance.
+For generalizability of our simulation results, we simulated error as a percentage of the mean population size, rather than as absolute value (as described in the model above that we used for fitting the DSD).
 For each annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of τ (where τ = 1%, 2%, 5%, 10%, 15%) and multiplied by the expected population size generated from the deterministic portion of the model.
 We ran these simulations with all noise (τ) levels across all percent change values for r and K (with other parameters held at base values) for a total of additional 50 scenarios (five percent noise values with five percent changes in r and five percent changes in K).
 Finally, we also tested the impact of time series length by modifying the length of the simulated time series at five-year intervals over a range from 15 – 30 years (as the number of break point allows) while holding all other parameters constant, for four additional scenarios.
 We generated 250 simulated datasets for each of the 94 possible scenarios assuming breakpoint combinations with 0, 1, 2 and 3 breaks.
 Break point locations were randomly selected from within the set of possible time points.
-In total, we generated 93,572 data sets that we examined with our RSD model.
+In total, we generated 93,572 data sets that we examined with our DSD algorithm.
 (Note that 94,000 simulations were run but simulations for higher numbers of break points in shorter time series occasionally failed; results for such combinations are not presented).